 Introduction.
-In 2024-2025, South Central Regional Library Council expects to continue offering grantfunded opportunities for member digitization projects that will increase access to digitized objects and promote the sharing of resources and knowledge.
-Additionally, such projects can provide leadership opportunities for library and museum workers, community members, and students, while meeting the priorities identified by the Board, the Advisory Committee on Information Technology and Services (ACITS), and SCRLC's Plan of Service, which is located at https://scrlc.org/data/planOfService\2021-2026FINAL.pdf.
+In 2025-2026, South Central Regional Library Council expects to continue offering grant-funded opportunities for member digitization projects that will increase access to digitized objects and promote the sharing of resources and knowledge.
+Additionally, such projects can provide leadership opportunities for library and museum workers, community members, and students, while meeting the priorities identified by the Board, the Advisory Committee on Information Technology and Services (ACITS), and SCRLC's Plan of Service, which is located at https://scrlc.org/data/planOfService 2021-2026FINAL.pdf.

 Funding Levels.
-Individual applications are limited to \$5,000; partnership applications are limited to \$8,000.
+Individual applications are limited to \$5,000; partnership applications between eligible SCRLC members are limited to \$8,000.
 If too few qualifying applications are received, the caps may be lifted or funds may be reallocated for other eligible programs or projects.
 There is also the possibility for exceptions to this funding structure depending on the merit and scope of the project.

-All funds must be expended by June 30, 2025.
+All funds must be expended by June 30, 2026.

 Award Process.
-Proposals received are forwarded to an independent review panel composed minimally of four qualified readers from outside the SCRLC region.
+Proposals received are forwarded to an independent review panel composed minimally of three qualified readers from outside the SCRLC region.
 The review panel members are librarians who work or have worked in a variety of library settings and have extensive experience with digitization and information technologies/services.
+Based on the applications received, the review panel may consult with additional experts if necessary.
 ACITS receives the panel's recommendations, reviews, and refers them to the Board of Trustees for approval.
 Committee and Board members whose institutions have an application under consideration are recused from all aspects of the review processes.